 Similarly, in a second case study, a bank’s top customer data was used to build a look-alike model using 3rd party financial data from Datamyx.
 LiveRamp onboarded the modeled audience from Datamyx into the bank’s DSP, Collective, so that the additional prospects could be reached with display ads.
 This resulted in a 150% response rate improvement and 40% ROI improvement over campaigns towards a general audience.

 How does Look-alike Modeling work?

 The look-alike modeling process typically involves the use of data enrichment to expand the set of attributes that are used to create the modeled audience.
-Using 3rd party data within a data provider or a DMP, the smaller seed audience of customers can be enriched with added attributes.
+Using third-party data within a data provider or a DMP (Data Management Platform), the smaller seed audience of customers can be enriched with added attributes.
 This enriched seed data can then be analyzed for patterns of similarity with the data provider’s total audience.
 The larger audiences based on this enriched data will then “look like” the seed audience.

 This process can surface valuable attributes that lead to a higher performing model than general marketing segment buys such as gender or age.
 By finding audiences that the marketer would otherwise be unable to identify, look-alike modeling becomes a key marketing tactic for new customer acquisition.

 How Do You Get Started With Look-Alike Modeling?

 Given the many benefits of look-alike models, how do you get started implementing the strategy?
 Marketers use two common approaches to look-alike modeling, both involving 3rd party data.